ETJAKEOC/kernel-patches-updater/README.md

 # Kernel patches updater.

-This is a simple project, starting as a failed bash script from ChatGPT.

-The goal here, is for the user to put cherry-picked patches in `applied-patches` and the script will scan through the `git` folder (A link to sirlucjan/kernel-patches) for the applied patches, and it will output all patches matching that patch name in a new folder `updated-patches`.

-Insinde `updated-patches` will be the `<k-ver>` folder for the verison the user selected.
-Inside the `<k-ver>` directory, will exist the patches parent folder, for example;

-`applied-patches/0001-amd-6.9-merge-changes-from-dev-tree.patch` would be the inputed patch file to search for.
-`git/6.9-rc/amd-pstate-patches/0001-amd-6.9-merge-changes-from-dev-tree.patch` would copy to `updated-patches/6.9-rc/amd-pstate-patches/0001-amd-6.9-merge-changes-from-dev-tree.patch`
-`git/6.9-rc/amd-pstate-patches-v2/0001-amd-6.9-merge-changes-from-dev-tree.patch` would copy to `updated-patches/6.9-rc/amd-pstate-patches-v2/0001-amd-6.9-merge-changes-from-dev-tree.patch`

-etc. etc. This is the main goal of the project.

-Any questions, please feel free to ask.
-This project does not need to remain in bash, it can be remade in whatever language would accomplish this task easiest.
+This is a simple rust binary that when executed, will look inside of `applied-patches` for patches that you have cherry-picked from `sirlucjan/kernel-patches` (provided here inside `git`).
+The structure is setup to be compatible with the TKG kernel, with slight modifications.
+Every patch must end in `.patch`, but you can just drop the patches in the `applied-patches` repo, like you would `linux<ver>-tkg-userpatches`.

+This will then crawl the `sirlucjan/kernel-patches` repo for the applied patches and copy all patches related to the inputed patches, including all versions in their appropriate folders, allowing you to cherry-pick your patches accordingly.